The Enigma of Mary Magdalene

 I had found my leading character, although not his identity.
 I needed to get to know him.
 The writing reveals an erudite man with wide knowledge.
 But by the late second century, to tidy up loose ends he was being merged with one of the twelve disciples, a simple fisherman called John Zebedee from rural Galilee.
 More recently efforts have been made to decipher his identity from clues in the gospel.
 Despite continuing debate, the hidden author is generally recognized now as ‘the disciple whom Jesus loved’, commonly called the Beloved Disciple.
 Internal evidence also suggests that he was Lazarus, who underwent the death-like trance of initiation at Bethany.
 I would discover more.

 Yet as I explored his story another voice kept intruding, like a whisper at first but becoming stronger.
-It was the Magdalene.
+It was the Magdalene, urging me to include her.
 Of course, her story was essential to unfold the mystery of the Way in which there is neither male nor female but rather the undivided self.

 She appears in all four gospels but has her most significant roles in ‘John’, as a leading disciple, also loved by Jesus, the first person to see the risen Christ, the apostle to the apostles.
 In a real sense she is the female counterpart to the male initiate portrayed there.